Asked & Answered: Top 10 Summer Questions

 One of the best short hikes in Squamish is the Smoke Bluffs Park Trail.
 Located just steps away from the Squamish Adventure Centre, Smoke Bluffs Park is one of the jewels of Squamish outdoor recreation.
 The Smoke Bluffs hike begins at the entrance to the park, just behind the Squamish Adventure Centre on Logger’s Lane.
 Maps can be found in the Adventure Centre.
 The trail is an out and back that meanders through the major climbing areas of the park and offers some spectacular viewpoints of Squamish, the Stawamus Chief and Howe Sound The trail is a 2.3km easy hike, suitable for just about all ages and abilities.

 Squamish boasts dozens of outstanding restaurants, from gastro-pub to fusion, there is a restaurant to suit almost any food craving, and with views like the Stawamus Chief, Shannon Falls, Garibaldi Peak, the Tantalus Range and more the patios in this town are unbeatable.
-Click here for a glance at some of Squamish's best patios, and here for a full list of eateries.
+Click here for a full list of restaurants, pubs, cafes and more.

 3) What do I need to know to hike the first peak of the Stawamus Chief?